 |Reviewed By||Date||Rating||Strength||Flavoring||Taste||Room Note|

-The latakia and perique are mere condiments here, but they add a nice bass note.
+The latakia and perique are condimental, but they add a nice bass note.
 Burley is the main star, with the Virginia playing back up.
 There are very slight fig and prune notes with a hint of a topping I cannot identify.
 At times, I get a slightly sour tangy taste mixing in with the sweet, and there's a nice earthy Burley taste that gives this some complexity.
 Because it's a rough coarse cut mixture, I recommend a round bowl rather than a pipe with a narrow chamber so it will burn to the last bit.
 It burns evenly and coolly, and holds up its flavor to the very end with no dottle.
 A good regular smoke, and superior to House of Windsor's Country Doctor blend.
-The major difference is that the Match is a little sweeter and fuller in taste.
+The major differences are that the Match is a little sweeter and fuller in taste, and doesn’t have the ashy, cigarette finish the original sometimes had.